 The patient should be advised that a change in diet to foods that are high in protein may delay the absorption of levodopa and may reduce the amount taken up in the circulation.
 Excessive acidity also delays stomach emptying, thus delaying the absorption of levodopa.
 Iron salts (such as in multivitamin tablets) may also reduce the amount of levodopa available to the body.
 The above factors may reduce the clinical effectiveness of the levodopa or carbidopa and levodopa therapy.

-There have been reports of patients experiencing intense urges to gamble, increased sexual urges, and other intense urges, and the inability to control these urges while taking one or more of the medications that increase central dopaminergic tone and that are generally used for the treatment of Parkinson’s disease, including Carbidopa and Levodopa Tablets.
+There have been reports of patients experiencing intense urges to gamble, increased sexual urges, and other intense urges, and the inability to control these urges while taking one or more of the medications that increase central dopaminergic tone and that are generally used for the treatment of Parkinson’s disease, including carbidopa and levodopa.
 Although it is not proven that the medications caused these events, these urges were reported to have stopped in some cases when the dose was reduced or the medication was stopped.
-Prescribers should ask patients about the development of new or increased gambling urges, sexual urges or other urges while being treated with Carbidopa and Levodopa Tablets.
-Patients should inform their physician if they experience new or increased gambling urges, increased sexual urges, or other intense urges while taking Carbidopa and Levodopa Tablets.
-Physicians should consider dose reduction or stopping the medication if a patient develops such urges while taking Carbidopa and Levodopa Tablets.
-(See PRECAUTIONS, Impulse Control / Compulsive Behaviors)
+Prescribers should ask patients about the development of new or increased gambling urges, sexual urges or other urges while being treated with carbidopa and levodopa.
+Patients should inform their physician if they experience new or increased gambling urges, increased sexual urges, or other intense urges while taking carbidopa and levodopa.
+Physicians should consider dose reduction or stopping the medication if a patient develops such urges while taking carbidopa and levodopa (See PRECAUTIONS, Impulse Control/Compulsive Behaviors).

 Abnormalities in laboratory tests may include elevations of liver function tests such as alkaline phosphatase, SGOT (AST), SGPT (ALT), lactic dehydrogenase (LDH), and bilirubin.
 Abnormalities in blood urea nitrogen (BUN) and positive Coombs test have also been reported.
-Commonly, levels of blood urea nitrogen, creatinine, and uric acid are lower during administration of carbidopa and levodopa than with levodopa.
+Commonly, levels of blood urea nitrogen, creatinine, and uric acid are lower during administration of this combination product than with levodopa.